 Families who are open to more involved special needs may be matched with a child with these types of conditions:

 With Holt, the process to adopt a younger child with a correctable or manageable condition takes approximately 2 years from time of application to placement.
 The more flexible you are with age, gender and special needs, the sooner you will be matched.
 Families who are matched with a child featured on the Holt photolisting — a child with more complex special needs — often complete the process in about one year.
 Either way, China is one of the fastest and most stable adoption programs.

 Holt International is a non-profit agency serving vulnerable children around the world.
 Holt's board of directors mandates that Holt’s adoption fees are completely transparent and in the low-mid range, compared with other agencies of our size and scope.
 We advise families to budget about $35,000 total for an adoption from China, which includes travel to China and all related adoption expenses between application and placement.
-Additionally, all in-country adoption costs, including the $5,700 orphanage donation, are included in our China program fee.
+Additionally, all in-country adoption costs are included in our China program fee.
 Holt wires these funds to China prior to the family's travel.
 Holt families are not required to personally make large cash payments while in China.
 Our fees are on par with, or less than, many of the leading agencies.

 In June 2017, the Chinese government issued new eligibility requirements.
 These guidelines limit family size, restrict the age of the youngest child in the family, and require one year between adoptions.
 They also relaxed the length of marriage requirement, give singles more flexibility, and confirm that the Chinese adoption authorities are open to well-controlled mental health conditions in one or both parents.
 They now require that there be no more than 50 years between the age of the child and the younger parent.

 China is one of the most flexible international adoption programs, so please talk with one of our China team members before ruling yourself out.